kjsu0209/kjsu0209/README.md

 ### Hi there 👋

-  🌱 I’m currently reading The Pragmatic Programmer
+  🌱 I’m currently looking for what to read

   ### :mag_right: Interests